I am an employee. How do I make Plan 1 student loan repayments?

-This is because PAYE deductions are calculated at 9% of pay above £19,390 (for the tax year 2020/21) but even though HMRC and the SLC are working towards more frequent data sharing which should mean that your SLC account is updated regularly it may not be completely accurate.
-Therefore, , it is still recommended to pay the SLC directly during the final two years of loan repayments.
+This is because PAYE deductions are calculated at 9% of pay above £22,015 (for the tax year 2023/24) rather than on what you owe, and even though HMRC and the SLC are continuing with more frequent data sharing which should mean that your SLC account is updated regularly it may not be completely accurate.
+Therefore, it is recommended to pay the SLC directly during the final two years of loan repayments.

 The direct debit facility allows you to opt out of PAYE deductions up to two years prior to anticipated full repayment.

 The SLC should monitor borrowers' accounts with a view to identifying if you are getting close to full repayment and contact you to offer the switch to direct debit.
+Most borrowers can switch to making direct debit repayments using the SLC’s online repayment system.
 But if your income fluctuates or if there is a delay in HMRC passing repayment information to the SLC, it could be difficult for the SLC to determine when you might be nearing full repayment.

 In these situations, you can contact the SLC and, on production of evidence such as your P60 and payslips, you may be able to agree with them a move to direct debit.
 You should ensure that the SLC have up-to-date contact details for you.

-If you do not keep up your direct debit repayments, you will go back into PAYE repayment.
+If you do not keep up your direct debit repayments, you will go back into the PAYE repayment system.

 Watch out if you change jobs

 Where you have switched to direct debit repayments and then move jobs, you must take care when providing new starter information so that you do not pay twice – by both direct debit and through PAYE.
 This means that if you have agreed with the SLC to pay by direct debit, you must notify your employer that you are making direct monthly repayments through an agreement with the SLC.